Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Ghost Festival is the time for worshiping and memorizing the deceased, hence placing the Water Lanterns or Lotus Lanterns.

-Mid Autumn or Zhong Qiu is the festival of reunion with family and to celebrate the harvest, and the common lantern shapes include fruits, grains, and animals.
+Mid-Autumn, or Zhong Qiu, is the festival of reunion with family and celebrating the harvest, and the common lantern shapes include fruits, grains, and animals.

 The most popular one is the Jade Rabbit Lantern, modeled on the Jade Rabbit living on the moon in ancient mythology and folklore.